ssokolova/copilot-testing/labs.md

 ![verbose doc prompt](./images/new-verbosely-comment-code.png?raw=true "verbose doc prompt")

-4. Hit Enter and you should more thorough comments suggested throughout the code body.
+4. Hit Enter and you should see more thorough comments suggested throughout the code body.
 You can go ahead and *Accept* them.
+(You may need to do multiple *Accepts*.)

 ![verbose doc suggestions](./images/new-code-with-verbose-comments.png?raw=true "verbose doc suggestions")